 With its majestic mountains, superb skiing, high altitude resorts, picturesque Alpine villages and plenty of great mountain restaurants, Switzerland is an ideal destination for skiers.
 Amongst the many regions, Valais in particular is a winter fairytale.

-The natural playground of the Valais is dotted with 36 diverse ski resorts, which offer over 2000km of pistes, virtually all of which are over 1500m in altitude, with some exceeding 3000m, which means snow cover is guaranteed.
+The natural playground of the Valais is dotted with more than 40 ski resorts, which offer over 2000km of pistes, virtually all of which are over 1500m in altitude, with some exceeding 3000m, which means snow cover is guaranteed.
 Housing some of the world’s most legendary freeriding terrain; untold acres of ski touring terrain and prepared touring terrain; 1000km of cross-country ski tracks, 1000km of winter hiking trails, 50 sledging runs and countless snowshoeing trails.

 With such diverse snowsports on offer, Valais has something for everyone, whether you’re a beginner or a seasoned pro.
 The Valais also produces some regional specialities, including fabulous wines, meat and cheese specialities, and has some first-class restaurants on & off the slopes.
 Prepare to be enthralled by the unique Valais winter! visitvalais.ch

 Bathed in sunshine 300 days of the year, the historical village of Veysonnaz affords breathtaking views across the Rhone Valley and Bernese Alps.
 Wide, sunny and gentle pistes and friendly locals make this sleepy corner of the 4 Vallées a paradise for families and skiers.